Gabbendorf/martian_robots/README.md

 A robot position consists of a grid coordinate (a pair of integers: x-coordinate followed by y-coordinate) and an orientation (N, S, E, W for north, south, east, and west).
 A robot instruction is a string of the letters “L”, “R”, and “F” which represent, respectively, the instructions:
 Left : the robot turns left 90 degrees and remains on the current grid point.
 Right : the robot turns right 90 degrees and remains on the current grid point.
 Forward : the robot moves forward one grid point in the direction of the current orientation and maintains the same orientation.
 The direction North corresponds to the direction from grid point (x, y) to grid point (x, y+1).

-There is also a possibility that additional command types maybe required in the future and provision should be made for this.
+##How to run it:
+From inside `lib` directory: `ruby martian_robot.rb`

+##How to run the tests:
+From main directory: `rspec spec`, to run all tests inside `spec` directory

+##How to include color when running the tests:
+To add color from the command line: `rspec spec --color`